Neina-0830/TPL_microbiota/README.md

 ## Instruction to Use

 data/
 ##this folder contains the data (in .csv format) used for the analysis.
+No separate toy dataset is provided, as the included example files
+represent real community data and can be directly used for analysis.

 code/
 ##this folder contains code to replicate results.